 Establishing Pollinator Spaces

-- Planning and Planting: Pollinator Habitat should consist of native forbs, flowers and warm season grasses.
+- Planning and Planting: Pollinator Habitat should consist of native forbs, flowers, and warm-season grasses.
 All seed mixes or plugs planted for pollinator habitats within the city should be of native origin and appropriate seeding and planting rate.
 Starting with the right species selection for site conditions is paramount to pest management into the future.
 All ground to be planted should be surveyed and controlled for vegetative pest prior to planting either by hand pulling, mechanical control, or herbicide treatment.
-Soil should be cleaned of thatch (ideally burned) and slightly disturbed to insure good seed to soil contact, but not deep tilled in a way that encourages invasive vegetation.
-When possible, seed should be drilled.
+Soil should be cleaned of thatch (ideally burned) and slightly disturbed to ensure good seed to soil contact, but not deep-tilled in a way that encourages invasive vegetation.
+When possible, the seed should be drilled.
 If planting small beds, wildflower plugs should be used and mulched appropriately to smother competing vegetation.

 Types of Pollinator Spaces

 There are two main types of pollinator spaces.
-The type of pollinator space planted depends on factors such as: available space, purpose of the habitat, and aesthetics.
+The type of pollinator space planted depends on factors such as available space, the purpose of the habitat, and aesthetics.

-- Pollinator Gardens: Pollinator gardens are small scale (generally less than 1,000 square feet) areas that can provide an important source of habitat for pollinators.
-They are sometimes converted from existing mulched beds, and include native plants and plugs.
+- Pollinator Gardens: Pollinator gardens are small-scale (generally less than 1,000 square feet) areas that can provide an essential source of habitat for pollinators.
+They are sometimes converted from existing mulched beds and include native plants and plugs.
 These areas are more manicured than pollinator meadows.
-Example Pollinator Garden [732KB]

 - Pollinator Meadows: Pollinator meadows are areas of land converted from non-productive mowed fields or turf to pollinator habitat.
 These can be large scale (greater than 1 acre) or small scale.
-To establish a meadow, existing vegetation is removed, the seedbed is prepared, and a seed mixture of native plants and grasses is spread.
+To establish a meadow, existing vegetation is removed, the seedbed is prepared, and a seed mixture of native plants and grasses are spread.
 In Harrisonburg, these sites include a mulched or mowed border and must be maintained to ensure invasive species are controlled.
-Example Pollinator Meadow[798KB]

 - City Comprehensive Plan - Objective 11.2 and 11.4

-- Draft Environmental Action Plan - Land Use and Green Space, Goal 4
+- Environmental Action Plan - Land Use and Green Space, Goal 4

 - Pollinator Corridor Map